 Depending on the circumstances, photos that you post of your kids can result in a less favorable custody arrangement than what you wanted.
 Almost anything you post can be twisted around and used against you.
 For example, if you posted a photo of your child with your new partner, your ex could argue that you’re introducing your kids to new and strange people who could pose a threat to their physical or emotional well-being.

 Another example is if you post about how difficult your kids are to handle, even if you did so in jest or sarcastically, this could be used against you to show that you are a reluctant parent.
 The best way to protect your parental rights during a custody case is by staying off of social media altogether.

 Should People Post Photos of Other Children Online Without Parental Consent?

 No. While parents have the legal right to post photos of their children online, this right is not automatically extended to others.
 Before a nonparent shares a photo of a minor online, he or she should get the permission of the parent or legal guardian.
 This can help the individual avoid legal trouble, such as being sued for privacy infringements or held liable for any adverse effects suffered by the child or family because of the photo.

 Can My Ex Force Me to Stop Posting Photos of Our Children?

 This is a gray area of the law without a clear-cut answer.
 Social media and the issues surrounding it are relatively new for family courts.
 Currently, no law in California specifically addresses this question.
 It is up to a judge to decide on a case-by-case basis.
 In general, if there is proof that actual harm is being done or that the child is in danger as a result of the photos being posted, your ex could prevail in stopping you from posting.
 Otherwise, it is unlikely that the courts would ban you from publishing photos of your own children online.

-For legal advice about your specific situation, contact Boyd Law to request a confidential consultation.
+For legal advice about your specific situation, contact an trusted San Diego child custody attorney to request a confidential consultation.